weisjohn/kamino/README.md

 a node.js powered cli for cloning all your repos from Git(Hub/Lab)

-This will clone all the repos that you have access to based on the Gitlab API.
-All projects inside a namespace will be cloned indo `[dir]/[namespace]/[project]`.
+This will clone all the repos that you have access to based on the results from the respective API.
+Projects are cloned into `[dir]/[namespace]/[project]`.

-> You need to provide your API token to your Gitlab instance.
-It can be found at http://your_gitlab_ip/profile/account

 ### usage